Asymmetric Tunneling of Bose-Einstein Condensates: Numerical Demonstration of Asymmetric Tunneling of 1D BEC

-According to Fig.~\ref{fig:method1TP} (A), the Schr\"odinger equation shows identical tunneling probabilities from either side.
+According to Fig.~\ref{fig:method1TP}(a), the Schr\"odinger equation shows identical tunneling probabilities from either side.
 This is reinforced by the relative difference maximum of $d_r = 0.5\%$ seen in Fig.~\ref{fig:method1dr}, corresponding to tunneling probabilities on the order of $10^{-8}$ and numerical fluctuations on the order of $10^{-10}$.
-The GPE, however, predicts that the two probabilities diverge, as seen in Fig.~\ref{fig:method1TP} (B).
+The GPE, however, predicts that the two probabilities diverge, as seen in Fig.~\ref{fig:method1TP}(b).
 We see that these probabilities continue to rise, while $d_r$ decreases as the overall tunneling probability increases.
-At this point, however, we stop the simulation due to resolution constraints.
-Overall, the GPE predicts a peak asymmetry of $d_r = 57\% $ when the probabilities first begin to diverge at $t=18.6$ ms, and a final asymmetry of $d_r = 1.2 \%$ at $t=33.6$ ms (Fig.~\ref{fig:method1dr}).
-Ultimately this gives a confirmation of asymmetry, but does not show a clear method to obtaining high asymmetries.
-In order to better examine the asymmetric behavior, a different showcase is considered in the following sections.
+At this point, however, we stop the simulation due to the previously mentioned grid-size constraints.
+We do note that in Fig.~\ref{fig:method1TP}(a), the Schr\"odinger equation predicts overall an exponentially smaller magnitude of tunneling probability.
+The lowered magnitude of tunneling probability is due to the much lower wave packet energy predicted by the single-particle Schr\"odinger equation, which we recall from Eq.~\eqref{EqWKB1DTunneling} corresponds to exponentially smaller tunneling probability.
+Indeed, exponentially large enhancement in tunneling rate in a BEC due to a mean-field energy shift has been well studied in many contexts~\cite{Lee_2007,Schlagheck2007,paul2007,Zenesini_2008}, and even in a linear system, BEC tunneling rates can be dramatically enhanced due to resonances~\cite{paul2005,sias2007}.
+Our focus, however, is specifically on tunneling {\it asymmetry} rather than on an overall increase or decrease in tunneling rate due to nonlinear coupling.